 New students to Trent come with a wide variety of library experience and skills.
 Some need very little help in figuring out this new library because it's very much like the one they used at their last institution, while many have never been shown how to use a University library effectively.

 Most University libraries offer the same kinds of resources in the same way.
-What can be confusing is that the websites are all designed differently and you need to learn how a site is organized.
+What can be confusing is that the websites are all designed differently and you need to learn how each site is organized.

-University libraries are quite different from Secondary School libraries.
+University libraries are quite different from Secondary School libraries:

 These tutorials are a must for all Trent students.
 Without reading these, you will certainly have a difficult time knowing where to look for the resources you need.
 Take an hour or so to look them over and you'll save many hours of frustration later on.
 Do this well in advance of your due dates, so that you have the time - don't wait until your assignment is due tomorrow!